University of Lille

-The University of Lille (Université de Lille, abbreviated as ULille, UDL or univ-lille) is a French public research university based in Lille, in the Nord department of Upper France.
-It has its origins in the University of Douai (1559), and resulted from the merger of three universities – Lille 1 University of Science and Technology, Lille 2 University of Health and Law, and Charles de Gaulle University – Lille III in 2018.
-With more than 80,000 students, it is one of the largest universities in France and one of the largest French-speaking universities in the world.
+The University of Lille (Université de Lille, abbreviated as ULille, UDL or univ-lille) is a French public research university based in Lille, in the Nord department of Hauts-de-France region.
+With more than 80,000 students, it is one of the largest universities in France.
+It is currently the only public research university in the Métropole européenne de Lille, with 15 Schools and Divisions spread across six campuses, and it is part of the Académie de Lille.

+The university was founded in 1559 as the University of Douai.
+Several faculties are being created in Lille, and all remaining Douai faculties were subsequently officially transferred to Lille in 1896 as University of Lille, later becoming three independent universities in 1970.
+In 2018, the three independent universities (Lille 1 University of Science and Technology, Lille 2 University of Health and Law, and Charles de Gaulle University – Lille III) merged to once again form the single University of Lille.
+Until 2019, the university was the main component of the « University of Lille Nord de France », a specific organization which federates universities and other higher learning institutes in the Hauts-de-France region.
+The University of Lille has absorbed its competencies at the time of its dissolution.

 Since 2017, the university has been funded as one of the French universities of excellence.
-It benefits from an endowment of 500 million euros to accelerate its strategy in education, research, international development and outreach.
+It benefits from an exceptional endowment of 500 million euros to accelerate its strategy in education, research, international development and outreach.
+The University of Lille features in global university rankings (ARWU, THE, QS), and is a member of several alliances (Erasmus+, Utrecht Network, France Universités, EUA, CURIF Group, NeurotechEU, IMCC, HR Excellence in Research).
+It has 115 partner universities abroad and awards more than 24,000 degrees annually (primarily licence, master, doctorat).

-With 66 research labs, 350 PhD theses supported per year and 3,000 scientific publications each year, it is well represented in the research community; it collaborates with many organizations (Pasteur Institute of Lille, CHU Lille University Hospital, CNRS, INSERM, INRA, INRIA etc.) and schools (École Centrale de Lille, École des Mines-Télécom de Lille-Douai (IMT Lille Douai), Sciences Po Lille etc.).
+The university includes a doctoral college with 3,000 PhD students across 150 regional laboratories and seven doctoral schools.
+With 64 dedicated research labs, 400 PhD theses defended annually, and over 3,000 scientific publications each year, the University of Lille is well-represented in the research community.
+It collaborates with many organizations (Pasteur Institute of Lille, CHU Lille University Hospital, CNRS, INSERM, INRAE, INRIA, IFREMER, ONERA, IFSTTAR, IRD, CEA, CNES), and schools (École Centrale de Lille, IMT Nord Europe, Arts et Métiers Lille).

-Until 2019, the university was the main component of the Community of Universities and Institutions (COMUE) Lille Nord de France.
-It still operates the European Doctoral College, which federates universities and other higher learning institutes in the Hauts-de-France region.
+The University of Lille should not be confused with the independent and private catholic university of Lille.

 Schools and divisions

-The University of Lille has 15 Schools and Divisions, which are spread into six major domains:
+The University of Lille has 15 Schools and Divisions, which are spread into four major domains: